Weather & Climate

 Environment Canada provides a seven-day forecast for Kingston that is updated every hour (see the weather box on the side of this page).
 The forecast includes projected high and low temperatures for each day and warnings of extreme weather conditions such as freezing rain, snow storms and high winds.

-Radio and television stations also provide information about local weather conditions and possible school closures.
-The local school boards also provide information about school bus cancellations related to the weather on their websites.
+Radio and television stations also often provide information about local weather conditions and possible school closures.
+The local school boards also provide information and updates about school bus cancellations related to the weather on their websites and through social media.

 Kingston's public health department issues public advisories during extreme hot or cold weather.